Munesanz/GuardianOMP/README.md

 ./extract_object_file.sh binary
 ```

 It will generate a file named "object_file.txt" containing all the offsets and sizes of global data.
-This file is read by the fault injector tool.
+This file is read by FaultSim.

-Then, to enable fault injection employ LD_PRELOAD env var:
+Then, to enable it employ LD_PRELOAD env var:

 ```sh
 LD_PRELOAD=fault_sim.so DELAY_TIME=1000 ./binary
 ```

-Available env vars are: DELAY_TIME (miliseconds), MODE ("REGISER", "MEMORY" or "RANDOM), MEMORY_REGIONS ("HEAP", "DATA" or "STACK), REGISTERS and NUM_BITFLIPS.
+Others available env vars are: DELAY_TIME (miliseconds), MODE ("REGISTER", "MEMORY" or "RANDOM"), MEMORY_REGIONS ("HEAP", "DATA" or "STACK), REGISTERS and NUM_BITFLIPS.